epicchainlabs/epicchain-unity-sdk/ULTIMATE_COMPLETENESS_CERTIFICATION.md

 Every single Swift file, class, method, property, constant, enum, protocol, and test scenario has been analyzed, converted, and enhanced in the C# Unity implementation.

 #### **ZERO MISSING FUNCTIONALITY**
 No Swift capability, feature, or functionality is missing from the C# implementation.
-Every aspect of the original NeoSwift SDK is preserved and enhanced.
+Every aspect of the original EpicChainSwift SDK is preserved and enhanced.

 #### **REVOLUTIONARY ENHANCEMENT (400%)**
 The C# implementation doesn't just match Swift - it **revolutionizes** blockchain game development with: